 Open heart surgery is one of the most invasive and stressful procedures doctors perform.
-To expose the heart for major repairs, a long incision in the chest is made, the breast bone is broken, and a heart-lung machine is used to pump blood in place of the heart.
+Emotional side effects of open-heart surgery are to come after the procedure.
+In open-heart surgery, the heart is exposed for major repairs, a long incision in the chest is made, the breast bone is broken, and a heart-lung machine is used to pump blood in place of the heart.
 All of this places great stress on your body.
 Open heart surgery is not minimally invasive heart surgery.

 Living with, and through, the physical effects of open-heart surgery can be daunting.
 Included are pain at the incision site, muscle pain, or throat pain.
 If you have chest tubes for drainage, those can also be uncomfortable.
 Despite the discomfort, post-surgical pain usually disappears after 6 – 8 weeks.
 However, other kinds of problems can linger?
 The emotional side effects of open-heart surgery might surprise you.